In order to better understand this article we suggest you familiarise yourself with the following articles:

 Food is a basic necessity of life, and provides nourishment and energy for us to sustain in daily life.
 We are well aware of the nutritive properties of food as they are extensively researched.
 The psychological satisfaction of eating something we like is also known to us through personal experience.
 However there have been comparatively few studies about the effects of a common practice – that of making a prayer before meals.

 In our fast paced lifestyle, for some of us, a prayer may seem like a redundant step in our meal routine for which we have little time or patience.
 For others, it may be an altogether unknown experience.

 Yoya has an ability to see into the subtle and creates drawings based on subtle-knowledge as part of her spiritual practice and service unto the Absolute Truth (satsēvā).
-The drawings based on subtle-knowledge are then verified by H. H. Dr. Athavale for accuracy.
+The drawings based on subtle-knowledge are then verified by His Holiness Dr. Athavale for accuracy.

 This drawing based on subtle-knowledge shows the effect of eating without praying.

 From the drawing based on subtle-knowledge we can understand the following:

 - Divine consciousness (Chaitanya) is attracted towards the food.
 After consuming it, a sheath of Divine consciousness is created around the person eating it too.

 - Due to a lack of prayer and communion with God before the meal, a sheath of distressing energy is created around the person.
 Distressing energy subsequently covers the food too and is transferred into the body while eating.

 - As a result our inner organs and mind become clouded with distressing energy and a ring of distressing energy is created at the heart chakra (Anāhat-chakra) due to the ego present in eating food without prayer.
 This is due to the mind remaining active in the absence of prayer, which gives rise to various thoughts and extrovertedness.